feathery-org/feathery-react/README.md

 ### `Feathery.init`
 Function that initializes the Feathery library to the correct user and auth info.
-This is necessary before using the rest of the API.
+This is necessary before using the rest of the API and can be called multiple times.

 #### Parameters
 1. `userKey`\